« Back to all Members

 Region: Eastern Europe, Caucasus, and Central Asia

-The Organized Crime and Corruption Reporting Project (OCCRP) is a nonprofit investigative reporting platform for 50+ independent media outlets around the world, publishing more than 100 investigations a year.
-By developing and equipping a global network of investigative journalists and publishing their stories, OCCRP exposes crime and corruption so the public can hold power to account.
+The Organized Crime and Corruption Reporting Project (OCCRP) is a nonprofit investigative reporting platform for 70+ independent media outlets around the world, publishing more than 100 investigations a year.
+OCCRP’s mission is to spread and strengthen investigative journalism around the world and expose crime and corruption so the public can hold power to account.

-Founded in 2006 by veteran investigative journalists Drew Sullivan and Paul Radu who saw the power of cross-border collaboration, OCCRP is now one of the largest producers of investigative content in the world.
+Founded in 2007 by veteran investigative journalists Drew Sullivan and Paul Radu, who early on saw the power of cross-border collaboration, OCCRP is now one of the largest investigative journalism organisations in the world.
 OCCRP develops and deploys cutting-edge tech tools to enable collaborative, secure data-driven investigations.
-With OCCRP Aleph, an investigative data platform powered by software we developed, journalists can search and cross-reference more than one billion records to trace criminal connections and patterns and efficiently collaborate across borders.
+With Aleph Pro, an investigative data platform powered by software they developed, journalists can search and cross-reference billions of records to trace criminal connections and patterns and efficiently collaborate across borders.

 Country registered in: Bosnia Herzegovina